ltfschoen/RustTest/RUST_BOOK_NOTES.md

     * We are in the `communicator` library
     * Paths are relative to the current module `tests` inside `mod tests`
     * With `use` the paths are relative to the crate root by default.
+    `use` keyword creates shortcuts to paths.
+If you use `use crate::garden::Lettuce` then you can just write `Lettuce` instead of `crate::garden::Lettuce` to access it
     * Add to `tests` module to make the `client` module in scope by going up one module in the module hierarchy in order to call `client::connect()`, which is a good way to start from the root when deep in the module hierarchy.